amesaine/dotfiles/.config/xkb/README.md

 include "us(dvorak)" // with this
 ```

-[!NOTE]
+> [!NOTE]
-Layout, variant, and option labels are hardcoded so they won't
+> layout, variant, and option labels are hardcoded so they won't
 automatically reflect the actual symbols they are remapping.
 In Dvorak,
 `kcxvar/homerow_sym(d_becomes_delete)` turns your `E` into `Delete`.